 Follow these three steps to help lower your risk of CVD:

 There is so much information out there about different fad diets, contradicting studies and recommendations.
 But here is a simple tip, including more fruits and vegetables in your diet can help with weight control and lowering blood cholesterol and blood pressure- three major risk-factors for CVD.
-Focus your meals around fruits, vegetables, whole grains, low-fat dairy products, poultry, fish, and nuts while limiting red meat, deep-fried and processed foods, sugary foods and beverages.
+Focus your meals around vegetables, fruits, whole grains, low-fat dairy products, lean poultry, wild, low-mercury fish, raw nuts, and legumes while limiting red meat, deep-fried and processed foods, sugary foods and beverages.